-6.4.1 I/O Method
+6.4.1 I/O Method and Engine Selection

 ADIOS2 has several engines for alternative file formats and other kinds of backends, yet natively writes to .bp files.
-The openPMD API uses the BP4 engine as the default file engine and the SST engine for streaming support.
-We currently leverage the default ADIOS2 transport parameters, i.e. POSIX on Unix systems and FStream on Windows.
+The openPMD API uses the File meta engine as the default file engine and the SST engine for streaming support.